Gardiens & the White Horses of the Camargue

 Wikipedia - The Camargue horse is an ancient breed of horse indigenous to the Camargue area in southern France.
 Its origins remain relatively unknown, although it is generally considered one of the oldest breeds of horses in the world.
 For centuries, possibly thousands of years, these small horses have lived wild in the harsh environment of the Camargue marshes and wetlands of the Rhône delta.
 There they developed the stamina, hardiness and agility for which they are known today.
 Traditionally, they live in semi-feral conditions in the marshy land of the region.
-The Camargue horse is the traditional mount of the Guardians, the Camargue "cowboys" who herd the black Camargue bulls used in bullfighting in southern France.
+The Camargue horse is the traditional mount of the Gardiens (french spelling for Guardian or "keeper").
+The Camargue Gardiens are the "cowboys" who herd the black Camargue bulls used in bullfighting in southern France.